What is an IB Education?

 Broad, balanced, connected, and conceptual curriculumAn IB EDUCATION offers students access to a BROAD and BALANCED range of academic studies and learning experiences.
-It promotes CONCEPTUAL learning, creates frameworks within which knowledge can be acquired, and focuses on powerful organizing ideas that are relevant across subject adding coherence to the curriculum.
+It promotes CONCEPTUAL learning, creates frameworks within which knowledge can be acquired, and focuses on powerful organizing ideas that are relevant across subjects adding coherence to the curriculum.
 An IB Education teaching focuses on offering students authentic opportunities to CONNECT their learning to the world around them.

 The Middle Years Programme (MYP) is a whole-school programme for all 9th and 10th graders that provides academic challenge and the building of academic skills.
 The programme is designed to help students see the connections between the courses they study and their own world.
 The MYP promotes cross-curricular study, inquiry, and critical and reflective thinking, as keys to 21st century success.

 The Career-related Programme (CP) is an optional programme for Juniors and Seniors.
 It designed for students interested in pursuing a career-related education in the final two years of secondary school.
 It provides them with an excellent foundation to support their further studies, as well as ensure their preparedness for success in the workforce.

 The IB Diploma Programme (DP) is an optional programme for Juniors and Seniors.
 It is designed as an academically challenging and balanced programme of education with final examinations that prepares students for success at university and life beyond.
 The programme also requires students to engage in community activity and research as an extension of their classroom experience.
 The programme has gained recognition and respect from the world’s leading universities.